Sholanki/Sat1/pages/call_of_the_warrior.md

 tags:
 ---

-## The little girl newly turned warrior went on a war
+The little girl newly turned warrior went on a war,<br>
 With battle-scars on her face and soul she came from afar So afraid was she, after coming back
 She forgot her moral principles and of her long held mind